wlanslovenija/datastream/docs/usage.rst

 Tags
 ----

-Each stream can have arbitrary metadata associated to it through arbitrary tags.
+Each stream can have arbitrary JSON-serializable metadata associated to it through arbitrary tags.
 You can then query streams by using those tags.
 Some tags are reserved to not conflict with stream settings and some tags are used by higher-level packages like django-datastream_.
+Although tags can be complex values, simple values like strings or simple dicts are preferred.

 Downsampling
 ------------